ilynne/bidsketch/README.md

 -Ruben"

-I'm really sorry!
+> I'm really sorry!
 I agree, this is embarrassing.
+>

-I'm looking into this now.
+> I'm looking into this now.
 You will be the first to know when this issue is resolved.
 If it is not fixed by 4:00 pm, I will update you.
+>

-Again, please accept my apology.
+> Again, please accept my apology.
 I will take care of this.

 2. Diagnose the Ticket

 At a glance, what do you think is wrong in that ticket?

+> There is a character encoding problem somewhere.
+It could be in the database, it could be in the html character set, it could be that the html entity is simply escaped, or maybe a gem is causing the problem.

 3. Code Review